 Hints, Tips and Pictures

-- This can be done with just pinto or cannellini beans.
+- This can be done with either pinto or cannellini beans by themselves.
 We liked the combination though.

 - Jack Daniels is a good choice for the bourbon.